Man holding tablet computer horizontally with tax and other financial graphics projected above it

 Any errors discovered in the digital record for one quarter must be corrected by amending the underlying digital record as soon as possible.
 However, there is no need to resubmit previous quarterly updates - the amended figures will instead be filed as part of the next quarterly update.

 If an error is discovered after filing the fourth quarterly update for a year, the digital record must first be updated.
-The figures previously submitted can then be corrected either by resubmitting the fourth quarterly update, or by adjusting the relevant figures when completing the digital tax return.
+The figures previously submitted can then be corrected either by resubmitting the fourth quarterly update, or by adjusting the relevant figures when completing the MTD tax return.

 Taxpayers (or agents on their behalf) don’t have to create digital records until they receive the relevant underlying information, although digital records need to be created in time to file each quarterly update.